A week ago, I had occasion to speak to Faith Community Church in Littleton, CO on Philippians 1:3-11, or some portion thereof.

 And yet the altar bears witness that they are grateful, and that they know this power does not come from within them.
 And so, God has overlooked this ignorance, but now calls all people everywhere to repent.

 And from that call, we in the churches are not excluded.
 We have neglected the healing grace of God.
-Jesus came to heal the brokenhearted, but we have said that healing of memories is not God’s work.
+Jesus came to heal the brokenhearted, but we have said that healing of emotions and memories is not God’s work.
 Jesus came to make the blind see and the lame walk, but we have been too timid to ask that God’s will be done on earth as it is in heaven.
 If these lightworkers have found no place among us, is it because they have rebelled against God?
 Or is it because we have?

 But thanks be to God, He calls all people everywhere to repent—even us.